-The CBA Section is not in favour of Bill C-27.
+While we agree that accountability and transparency of First Nations' elected officials is very important, the CBA Section is not in favour of Bill C-27.
 It is intended to enhance the financial accountability and transparency of First Nations' governments by requiring them to prepare and disclose audited consolidated financial statements and schedules of remuneration.
 If passed, Bands would be required to publicize financial information on the Internet and on the website of Aboriginal Affairs and Northern Development Canada, and provide copies to band members upon request.
 This information would then remain publicly available for at least 10 years.
 If a First Nation fails to comply, the Minister is empowered to withhold funding until it does.